Exceptional circumstances

 Learners should be aware that the final grade awarded is based on the academic evidence and may not agree with the estimate.

 Your school, college or training provider must provide alternative evidence for the question paper component of the relevant qualification.
-We will consider a range of evidence.
+We'll consider a range of evidence.
 Evidence must cover the specific skills, knowledge and understanding requirements of the course.

 All academic evidence submitted in support of requests must have been generated before the date of the timetabled exam.